galgrinfeld/Gal-s-Blog-Project/README.md

 # Flask Blog Application
 ## Overview
-This is a simple blog application built with Flask, featuring user authentication, the ability to create and manage blog posts, and a commenting system.
+This is a blog application built with Flask, featuring user authentication, the ability to create and manage blog posts, and a commenting system.
 Users can register, log in, and interact with posts.

 ## Features
 - User registration and login